 Our experience with Information Systems and Tenure

+Michalsons has core skills that are critical for stakeholders who will be affected by the Land Records Bill and the Consolidated Integrated Planning and Land Information System recommended by the advisory panel on land reform and agriculture.
 We have extensive experience with governance, risk and compliance related to many different kinds of information systems, including databases.
-This has included the public sector, land and health related information.
+This has included the public sector, land and health-related information.

 Our Leslie Downie has extensive knowledge and experience in the land tenure focus area.
 This includes:

 - Accurate and reliable record-keeping